AlexWatson1212/embracing-authenticity/_posts/2025-12-01-how-to-trust-yourself.md

 ---
 *A guide to building the inner compass that carries you through life.*

-Trusting yourself is one of the most important skills you will ever develop.
+Trusting yourself is not a personality trait.
-It shapes your relationships, your decisions, your boundaries, your confidence, and even the direction of your life.

-Self-trust is not something you "just have."
-It is something you **build**, like strength, through understanding, practice, and small daily choices.

-This guide is everything I would want my son to know—now and in the future—about how to trust himself deeply and consistently.
+It is a relationship.

+And like any relationship, it is built through consistency, honesty, and follow-through.

+Self-trust shapes everything:
+- the partners you choose
+- the boundaries you hold
+- the decisions you make
+- the life you build

+This is not about confidence or bravado.
+It is about becoming someone your inner world can rely on.

 ---

-# **1. Listen to What Your Body Is Telling You**
+## **1. Learn to Trust Your Body Before Your Thoughts**

-Self-trust begins not in the mind, but in the body.
+Self-trust begins in the body, not the mind.

-Your body gives you moment-to-moment feedback:
+Your body gives immediate, honest feedback:

-- Tightness = something is off
+- contraction = misalignment
-- Lightness = something feels right
+- expansion = yes
-- Boredom = no genuine connection
+- tension = boundary crossed
-- Anxiety = a signal that your needs or boundaries matter
-- Calmness = alignment
+- heaviness = self-betrayal
-- Heavy exhaustion = you're overriding yourself
+- calm = alignment
-- Warmth = safety
+- warmth = safety

-Your body speaks before your thoughts catch up.
+Thoughts rationalise.
+The body reports.

-So ask yourself:
+Ask yourself:

-- *“Do I feel open or closed right now?”*
+- *Do I feel open or closed right now?*
-- *“Is my energy expanding or contracting?”*
+- *Am I expanding or shrinking?*
-- *“Is this person/activity/decision feeding me or draining me?”*
+- *Does this choice settle me or agitate me?*

-If you learn to trust your body’s signals, you will make far fewer mistakes in life.
+People who trust themselves stop overriding these signals.

-Your body tells the truth long before your mind finds words for it.
+The body tells the truth long before the mind negotiates it away.

 ---

-# **2. Trust Yourself by Keeping Small Promises to Yourself**
+## **2. Build Self-Trust by Keeping Small Promises**

-Self-trust grows from **follow-through**.

-Not giant achievements, not perfection, not big declarations.

-Tiny daily things:
+Self-trust is built through evidence.

+Not grand intentions.
+Not motivation.
+Not self-criticism.

+Evidence.

+Tiny, repeatable acts:
+- doing what you said you would
-- getting up when you said you would,
+- stopping when you said you would
-- keeping commitments to yourself,
+- resting when you need to
-- finishing the tasks you start,
+- finishing what you start
-- or choosing rest when your body needs it.

-When you repeatedly show yourself:

-> “I do what I say I will do,”

-self-trust becomes natural.

-It tells your nervous system:
+- choosing integrity over impulse

+Each follow-through sends the same message:

-> “I am someone I can rely on.”
+> *I am reliable.*

-This is the foundation of confidence.
+Confidence is not self-belief.
+It is self-evidence.

 ---

-# **3. Speak Your Needs Clearly and Without Apology**
+## **3. Speak Your Needs Without Apology**

+People who don’t trust themselves feel guilty for having needs.

-A person who trusts themselves is able to say:
+People who do say:
 - “I need space.”
-- “I don’t want that.”
-- “This doesn’t feel right to me.”
+- “That doesn’t work for me.”
-- “I need help with this.”
+- “I’m not available for this.”
-- “That crossed a boundary.”
+- “This crossed a boundary.”

-Most people feel guilty for having needs at all.
-But having needs doesn’t make you “difficult.”
-It makes you **human**.
+Needs are not flaws.
+They are information.

-When you express your needs calmly and honestly, you reinforce the belief:
+Each time you speak a need calmly and stand by it, you reinforce:

-> “My feelings matter.
-My boundaries matter.”

-Self-trust grows every time you back yourself without shame.
+> *My inner signals matter.*

+That is self-trust in action.

 ---

-# **4. Pay Attention to How People Treat You**

-A big part of self-trust is recognising when someone’s behaviour doesn’t align with your worth.

-Self-trust includes:
+## **4. Trust Yourself Enough to Walk Away From Disrespect**

+Self-trust is not positive thinking.
+It is discernment.

+It means:
-- noticing red flags early,
+- noticing inconsistency
-- stepping away from people who drain you,
-- respecting yourself enough not to tolerate disrespect,
+- believing behaviour over words
+- recognising when you’re being drained
-- and knowing that you deserve relationships where you feel safe and valued.
+- leaving environments that dull you
+- refusing to normalise disrespect

-You do not trust yourself if you ignore mistreatment.
+You don’t trust yourself when you *hope* people will change.
-You trust yourself when you walk away from it.
+You trust yourself when you respond to reality.

+Walking away is not coldness.
+It is clarity.

 ---

-# **5. Slow Down Your Decisions**
+## **5. Slow Down Decisions Until They Feel Clean**

-Rushed decisions often come from fear.
+Rushed decisions are fear-driven.
-Slowed-down decisions come from self-trust.
+Grounded decisions are trust-driven.

-Before making a choice, ask:
+Before choosing, ask:

-- *“Do I want this?”*
-- *“Does this align with the person I want to become?”*
-- *“What is my body telling me right now?”*
-- *“Am I acting from pressure or from clarity?”*
+- *Am I acting from pressure or alignment?*

-The right decisions take a moment to land.
-Give yourself that moment.

-Self-trust grows when you honour your pace.
+- *Does this feel steady in my body?*
+- *Would I respect myself for this choice later?*

+Self-trust honours timing.

+A decision that needs to be rushed is usually trying to escape something.

 ---

-# **6. Don’t Betray Yourself to Keep the Peace**
+## **6. Stop Betraying Yourself to Preserve Comfort**

-Every time you say “yes” when you mean “no,”
-every time you silence your truth to avoid conflict,
-every time you hide who you are to fit in—
+Self-betrayal erodes trust faster than failure ever will.

+Each time you:
+- say yes instead of no
+- stay silent instead of honest
+- suppress yourself to keep peace
+- abandon your limits to be liked

-you teach yourself not to trust your own voice.
+you teach your nervous system:

-Self-betrayal is one of the fastest ways to erode confidence.

-You rebuild trust by acting in a way that your future self will be proud of:
+> *My voice is not safe.*

+Trust is rebuilt by doing the opposite:
-- Tell the truth kindly.
+- truth spoken gently
-- Set limits openly.
-- Say no without guilt.

-You don’t need to be harsh.
-Just honest.

-Honesty with yourself *is* self-trust.
+- boundaries held calmly
+- discomfort tolerated briefly to avoid long-term damage

+Honesty is not harsh.
+Avoidance is.

 ---

-# **7. Know Your Values, and Let Them Lead You**
+## **7. Let Your Values Lead When Emotions Are Loud**

-Values are the compass you return to when life gets confusing.

-Define what matters most to you:

-- kindness
+When emotions confuse you, values stabilise you.

+Clarify what you live by:
 - honesty
+- steadiness
+- kindness with boundaries
+- self-respect
 - responsibility
-- taking care of your body
-- staying regulated
-- protecting your peace
-- curiosity
-- respect
-- loyalty
+- regulation
-- growth
+- truth

-When faced with a tough choice, ask:
+Then ask:

-> “What action aligns with my values?”
+> *Which choice aligns with who I am becoming?*

-If you live according to your values—even when it’s difficult—you will trust yourself, because you are consistent with your own principles.
+Consistency with your values creates inner coherence.

+Coherence creates trust.

 ---

-# **8. Practice Being Alone Without Filling the Silence**
+## **8. Learn to Be Alone Without Escaping Yourself**

-Aloneness builds self-trust more than almost anything else.
+Self-trust deepens in solitude.

+Not isolation — presence.

 When you can:

-- spend time alone comfortably,
+- sit with discomfort
-- feel your emotions without escaping,
+- feel emotions without fixing them
-- enjoy your own company,
+- enjoy your own company
-- avoid using distractions to avoid discomfort,
+- avoid compulsive distraction

 you learn:

-> “I can hold myself.
-I am safe with myself.”
+> *I am safe with myself.*

-From this place, relationships become choices, not coping mechanisms.
+From that place, relationships become additions — not regulators.

 ---

-# **9. Accept That You Will Make Mistakes—And Learn From Them**

-No one trusts themselves because they always get things right.
-People trust themselves because they know that—even when they get things wrong—they will learn and recalibrate.

-Mistakes are information.
+## **9. Trust Yourself Enough to Make Mistakes**

+People who trust themselves are not error-free.

-They say:
+They are resilient.

-- “This isn’t the right path.”
-- “Here’s what I need instead.”
-- “I know myself better now.”

-Self-trust grows when you don’t fear mistakes.

-You simply use them as guidance.
+Mistakes become:
+- feedback
+- course correction
+- clarity

+Not shame.

+Self-trust says:

+> *Even if I get this wrong, I will not abandon myself.*

+That belief makes courage possible.

 ---

-# **10. The Guiding Principle:
+## **10. The Orientation:
-Treat Yourself the Way You Would Treat Someone You Love**

-If you want to trust yourself deeply, act toward yourself with:

-- patience
-- kindness
-- honesty
-- accountability
-- understanding
-- forgiveness

-Imagine you are responsible for someone more vulnerable—
+Become Someone Your Inner World Can Rely On**

+Self-trust is not self-esteem.

+It is self-relationship.

+It grows when:
+- your actions match your words
+- your boundaries match your needs
+- your pace matches your nervous system
+- your life reflects your values

+Treat yourself with the care you would offer someone you are responsible for.

-because, in many ways, you are.
+Because you are.

-Your inner world is watching how you treat it.

-When your inner child, inner adult, and future self all feel safe with your decisions,
-self-trust becomes natural.

-You become your own foundation.

 ---

-## Final Words (for my son)

-If you remember nothing else, remember this:
+## **Closing**

-**Your relationship with yourself is the longest and most important relationship you’ll ever have.**
+Your relationship with yourself is the longest one you will ever have.

-Treat it with care.
-Protect it fiercely.
+Protect it.
-And live in a way that your inner world can rely on you.

-Self-trust isn’t something you “earn” overnight.
-It grows through hundreds of small decisions where you listen to yourself, stand by yourself, and stay honest with yourself.
+Listen inward.
+Move slowly.
+Act with integrity.
+Tell the truth.
+Hold your boundaries.

+Trust is built one decision at a time.

-And when you trust yourself deeply,
+And when you trust yourself,
-your entire life becomes clearer—
+life becomes simpler —
 because your compass always points home.